 Thankfully there is a solution.
 One that takes captive offshoring to the next level and offers greater flexibility, scalability and focus.

-At IMS People we offer a mixed sourcing strategy that we are finding is becoming increasingly popular as it offers the best of both worlds by blending a captive and third-party ORS sourcing model.
+At IMS People Possible we offer a mixed sourcing strategy that we are finding is becoming increasingly popular as it offers the best of both worlds by blending a captive and third-party ORS sourcing model.

 Our clients enjoy the benefits of having their own captive center, but also gain the flexibility to ramp up their operation up and down to suit their business needs.
 Plus, it’s a solution that ensures no increased infrastructure costs and allows access to the right skilled people quickly to fill in any gaps, at any time.